- what a parameter does

 Selects a supported routing or pricing tier on compatible text APIs.

 priority or flex only when the chosen model and provider combination supports them.
+Phaseo keeps priority as the canonical premium tier; supported OpenAI routes also accept fast as an alias with identical routing and pricing.
 Omit the field to stay on the default standard tier.

 Phaseo maps these gateway-normalized tier values to provider-native controls internally, so callers can use the same service_tier values across supported text surfaces.